adamzvolanek/silver-barnacle/lecturebook/lectures/lecture09/section9_2.md

 ## Home PC

 Most commonly seen home PCs include pre-built desktops or laptops.
-Focusing on desktops, they provide some flexbility for users at home, while also providing a common configuration of parts.
+Focusing on desktops, they provide some flexibility for users at home, while also providing a common configuration of parts.
 Some brands allow component replacement for users at home without needing to send it back to the manufacturer.

 ## Gaming PC